Your questions about coronavirus vaccines, answered

 The FDA and the CDC say people with a history of severe allergic reactions to any component of the vaccines should not get the shots.

 Researchers do not know which component in the Pfizer-BioNTech vaccine might have triggered the severe allergic responses.
-Many, but not all, of the chemicals in that shot and the Moderna one are the same.
+Many, but not all, of the chemicals in that shot and the Moderna vaccine are the same.
 They both use polyethylene glycol, a chemical widely used in medicines, cosmetics and other household products, which the FDA has said it is looking at as a possible culprit.
-Officials at the National Institutes of Health are devising a study to find out why a small number of people have had severe allergic reactions to the Pfizer-BioNTech vaccine.

 If you have a history of severe allergic reaction to another vaccine or injectable therapy, that should not necessarily preclude you from getting the shots.
-But the CDC advises that you consult your doctor beforehand.
+But the CDC advises consulting with your doctor beforehand.

 What about people with HIV infections or who have other immunocompromising conditions, or who take immunosuppressive medications?